Second Grade Course of Study

 Field Trips

 Field trips are an essential part of the learning experience.
 Students participate in curriculum extensions allowing real world learning opportunities to formulate a Biblical worldview.
-Field trips include the Houston Museum of Natural History, the Railroad Museum in Temple, the Barrington Farms, and the Star of the Republic Museum at Washington on the Brazos just to name a few.
+Field trips include the Cameron Park Zoo, the Houston Museum of Natural History, along with various special presentation field trips held at George H.W.
+Bush Library and Museum, and Texas A&M University’s MSC OPAS Jr., just to name a few.

 Computer